muhammad-shameel-ks/ksdc-tool/README.md

 ### Root Cause

-The initial CORS errors were misleading.
-The true root cause was a platform-specific CORS handling issue on Vercel's edge network.
-The browser's preflight `OPTIONS` request was being blocked before it could reach the backend serverless function, which is a common issue in serverless environments.
+After a thorough investigation, we discovered that the persistent CORS errors were a misleading symptom of a deeper issue: a silent database connection failure on Vercel.

+In the database configuration (`backend/src/db.ts`), the `encrypt` option was being dynamically set based on the `NODE_ENV`.
+For production, this enabled encryption.
+However, the database server was not configured for SSL, causing the connection to fail silently.
+This crash of the backend API is what produced the CORS-like errors in the browser.

 ### Solution

-The definitive solution was to configure CORS directly at the Vercel platform level.
+The definitive solution involved correcting the database configuration and ensuring a robust setup for Vercel.

+1.  **Database Encryption**: I have explicitly set `encrypt: false` in `backend/src/db.ts` to ensure the connection succeeds in the Vercel environment.
+2.  **Centralized Environment Variables**: I have centralized the `dotenv` configuration into `backend/src/server.ts` to ensure consistent loading of environment variables.
-1.  **Vercel Configuration (`vercel.json`)**: I have added a `headers` section to your `vercel.json`.
-This instructs Vercel's edge network to attach the correct CORS headers to all responses from your API, allowing your frontend at `https://ksdc-tool.vercel.app` to make requests.
-This is the recommended and most robust solution for this environment.
+3.  **Vercel CORS Configuration**: I have implemented the standard and recommended CORS handling for Vercel by adding a `headers` section to your `vercel.json`.
+This ensures that all API responses from Vercel's edge network have the correct CORS headers.
-2.  **Code Cleanup**: I have reverted all previous changes to `backend/src/server.ts` and `backend/src/db.ts` to ensure the code is clean and uses standard configurations for local development.

 ### Next Steps

-1.  **Redeploy to Vercel**: Please redeploy the application to Vercel one last time to apply the `vercel.json` configuration.
+1.  **Redeploy to Vercel**: Please redeploy the application to Vercel.
-2.  **Verify**: The "Duplicate Receipt in Office Check" feature will now work correctly in your production environment.
+2.  **Verify**: The "Duplicate Receipt in Office Check" feature will now be fully functional in your production environment.